Becoming More Socially Aware

 "It's okay for us to have opinions that don't match.
 It doesn't make either of us wrong; it just means that we need to go deeper in our conversation to understand why you see things that way."

+Well, that is it from me for another week.
 Join me again next week as we continue this conversation around Social Intelligence, and delve into this priceless competency of empathy.

-I'll see you then.
+I will see you then.